-A: No. Our sanding machines have powerful dust extraction units that immediately remove the loose particles while the floor is being sanded.
+A: Our sanding machines have powerful dust extraction units that immediately remove the loose particles while the floor is being sanded.
 Of course, a tiny amount of the dust manages to escape but we assure you that it is easy to clean.

 Q: What colour will the floor be after the sanding?

 A: This will depend on the type of wood your floor is made of.
 For instance, the natural colour of maple and mahogany is darker than say, pinewood.
 But as you know, you can stain and varnish the surface afterwards to get the colour of your choice so that it matches the furniture or adds contrast to the whole room.

 Q: How much does it cost to have a floor professionally sanded?

 A: The floor sanding price varies depending on several factors.
 For instance, the square meter and condition of the floor, and how many stages of sanding are included in the process.
 For sanding only, the price starts from £12.00 per m2.
 But the final price will be calculated after arranging a FREE onsite consultation with an experienced floor sander who will give you a fixed quote based on your individual preferences.

 Q: What if my wooden floor is too damaged to be sanded?